Dexteriouss/zigbee-sim/README.md

 # ZigBee Security Research and Simulation

-This project aims to analyze security vulnerabilities in the ZigBee IEEE 802.15.4 protocol through network simulation and machine learning-based intrusion detection.
+This project aims to analyze security vulnerabilities in the ZigBee IEEE 802.15.4 protocol through network simulation.

 ## Project Overview

 The project consists of three main components:
 1. Research and analysis of ZigBee protocol vulnerabilities
-2. Network simulation using NS-3
+2. Implementation of a network that simulates a Zigbee network
-3. Machine learning-based intrusion detection system
+3. Network condition simulations (regular, attack)

 ## Project Structure